khiari-h/EconoMind/README.md

  ## 🎯 Features

- - **Dual AI Agents**: Specialized Professor and Coach roles built with the Google ADK.
+ - **Dual AI Agents**: Specialized Professor and Coach roles built with the Google Agent Development Kit (ADK).
- - **Multi-Agent Collaboration**: A bonus feature where the Professor explains a concept and the Coach immediately creates a relevant exercise.
+ - **Multi-Agent Collaboration (A2A Protocol)**: A bonus feature where the Professor explains a concept and the Coach immediately generates and proposes a relevant exercise, demonstrating Agent-to-Agent communication.
  - **Course-Aware**: Context-specific responses based on the selected course.
  - **Real-Time Chat**: Interactive conversations with both agents.
  - **Serverless**: Fully deployed on Google Cloud Run for scalability and cost-efficiency.
  - **Microservices**: Decoupled React frontend and Python FastAPI backend.
+ - **Responsive Design**: The user interface works seamlessly on both desktop and mobile.

 ## 📁 Project Structure